Yo yo yo ladies and gentlemen,

-But anyway… so schon in orders can be anything from encouraging to really pushy.
+But anyway… so schon used in giving orders can be anything from encouraging to really pushy.

 Schon – coloring statements

-The Duden, a German reference for word meaning and spelling, list up 8 possible meanings for the coloring-schon (check them out here).
-8 is fine but less would be better.
+The Duden, a German reference for word meaning and spelling, lists up to 8 possible meanings for the coloring-schon (check them out here).
+8 is fine, but less would be better.
 And after turning the word around and around in my head for weeks, I finally found a way to verbally capture the essence of what schon does to a statement with just 2 words :